Create a Website Account - Manage notification subscriptions, save form progress and more.

 Sections 5110.3 and 110.3 of the Massachusetts State Building Code 780 CMR give exemptions for building permits.
 In general, a building permit is required for any work that is more than ordinary repairs of a structure.

 If you are claiming that the city is responsible for damage to your personal property or for personal injuries, you may fill out a claim using the Damage Claim Form and send it to the Legal Department.
 It will then be forwarded to the insurance company for the City, who will then determine whether the City is liable for any damages incurred.

 For these private legal issues, you can contact either Neighborhood Legal Services or the Massachusetts Bar Association's lawyer referral service.

-The Planning Board generally meets every first and third Thursday of each month in the Kyrouz Auditorium in City Hall located at 9 Dale Avenue.
+The Planning Board generally meets every first and third Thursday of each month.
 Meetings begin at 5:00 pm.

 You may purchase a $30 Appliance/TV sticker at the Department of Public Works (DPW).
 Our hauler will provide a curbside pickup once a month (the first Thursday of each month); these stickers are available only at the DPW.